Rouhin1997/Template_bank_generator_codes_for_PULSEJET_beta/README.md

 $\phi(t)=2\pi f\left(t - \frac{a t^2}{2c} - \frac{j t^3}{6c}\right)$

+What the code does (briefly)

+Build the metric from the phase model
+Compute the 2×2 projected metric on
+(
+𝑎
+,
+𝑗
+)
+(a,j).
+Its determinant defines a local volume element; larger values mean we need denser templates there.

+Estimate proper volume & template count
+Monte-Carlo over the
+(
+𝑎
+,
+𝑗
+)
+(a,j) box gives the proper volume.
+Using your target coverage and mismatch, the code estimates how many templates you need.

+Generate the bank (two interchangeable samplers)

+Metropolis–Hastings (independence sampler):
+Proposes points uniformly in a slightly padded box and accepts them in proportion to the local density derived from the metric.
+Trims to the target box.
+Simple and fast for small/medium banks.

+emcee ensemble sampler:
+Runs a Goodman–Weare affine-invariant MCMC with a log-density from the metric.
+Produces many low-correlation samples efficiently, then downsamples to the exact size.
+Robust and scalable for large banks.

+Validate coverage
+The notebook checks nearest-template mismatch on random test points and plots a coarse coverage map—so you can see if the bank meets your mismatch goal and whether edges are covered well.

+When to use which sampler

+Use Metropolis–Hastings for light banks (roughly ≤ 20k templates).
+It’s lightweight, dependency-free, and converges quickly with global proposals.

+Use emcee for larger banks (≫ 20k).
+The ensemble sampler explores the density more efficiently and yields better-mixed samples with fewer tuning knobs.

 Just copy paste the generator code and adjust the parameters as required.

 # ===== User parameters =====